 Patients and Methods: This should include exact method or observation or experiment.
 If an apparatus is used, its manufacturer’s name and address should be given in parenthesis.
 If the method is established, give reference but if the method is new, give enough information so that another author is able to perform it.
 If a drug is used, its generic name, dose and route of administration must be given.
 Methodology section should contain (without headings) study design, place and duration of study, sample size, sampling technique, inclusion and exclusion criteria, data collection and analysis procedure.
 Statistical method must be mentioned and specify any general computer programme used.
 The info system used should be clearly mentioned.

-- ERC should bear the signature of the President of the ERC on official letter head with stamp and date of approval along with the reference number.
-If the president or the member of the ethical review committee is author of study, then the certificate will be signed by any senior member of the committee.
+- ERC should bear the signature of the President of the ERC (not less than the rank of Lieutenant Colonel for Army personnel)on an official letter head with stamp and date of approval along with the reference number.
+If the president or the member of the ethical review committee is author of study, then any senior member of the committee will sign the certificate.

 - Reference number of the Institution Review Committee (IRC)/ Ethical Review Board (ERB) certificate to be mentioned in the methodology section.